spacemeshos/testnet-guide/ffnet.md

 1. Join the [ffnet discord channel](https://discord.gg/KyyQKst).
 We are going to provide additional info, answer your questions and get your feedback on it!

 2. To join the net you need to run the Spacemesh App on an always-on desktop computer.
-Please check if your system meets the [recommended system requirements](requirements.md).
+Please ensure that your system meets the [recommended system requirements](requirements.md).

     *Please do NOT attempt to join from a laptop you often move between different WIFI networks.
 Things will not work properly*.

-    *Please do NOT join if your computer or network connection doesn't meet the requirements*.
+    *Please do NOT join if your computer or network connection doesn't meet the recommended requirements*.

 3. Configure your network to accept incoming TCP and UDP packets on a specific port number.
 Please [follow this guide](http://localhost:3000/#/netconfig) but you can use any port and not just 7153.